Chér (1966 album): Album information

 Chér was released in 1966, produced by Sonny Bono and issued by the Liberty Records subsidiary, Imperial Records.

 The album again follows the same formula of the two previous albums, with rearranged covers and new songs written by Bono exclusively for her.
 There's more French influence in the record and more folk.
 The only hit in Europe generated from this album was her version of Burt Bacharach's "Alfie" from the Michael Caine movie.
 Although her version was on the film's soundtrack, it didn't fare nearly as well as the Dionne Warwick version—now considered definitive.

 During recording sessions, Cher recorded also three other songs: "She's No Better than Me", released on the B-side of the "Alfie" single, "Ma piano (per non svegliarmi)" and "Nel mio cielo ci sei tu", an Italian version of "I Feel Something in the Air" released on the B-side of "Ma piano (per non svegliarmi)".
 Though not as successful as the two records preceding it, Chér scored a European number-one hit with "Sunny".
 "Alfie" and "I Feel Something in the Air" also charted, peaking at #26 in Canada, #32 in the US and #43 in the UK.

 In December 2005, this album and Cher's next album With Love, Chér were reissued on one CD called Chér/With Love which featured all the tracks from both.

+Critical reception

+Cash Box described the record as a "powerpacked album" whose songs were "tailored to the inimitable Cher style".
+Record World wrote that Cher, described as "music's hottest thrush", "lent her talents to songs by Dylan, Bacharach, Simon, Donovan and hubby Sonny", and highlighted "The Twelfth of Never" and "Sunny".
+In a contemporary review, Billboard wrote that Cher had "a hot contender here for the top of the LP chart", led by her hit "Alfie" and an "exceptional rendition" of "Sunny".